imnick17/michael-pote-particle-benchmark-update__1-6814/README.md

 ### Description

 So you think your new PIII is fast? well test it on this particle benchmarker.
 And enjoy the show while you're at it.
-(Now accually benchmarks your system)
+(Now actually benchmarks your system)

 ### More Info